Research Postgraduate Programmes

 Enrolment and Registration

 A successful applicant is provisionally registered as a full-time or part-time research degree student.
-Within the first half of the normal period of study (from the date of provisional registration) a research student is required to have his/her registration confirmed, subject to a formal assessment.
+Within the first half of the normal period of study a research student is required to have his/her registration confirmed, subject to a formal assessment.
 If the progress of the research study is satisfactory, the student’s registration in the PhD or MPhil programme is confirmed.
 Registered MPhil students can apply for transfer to PhD programmes.

 Study Period and Credit Requirements (before Thesis Submission)